cckeneally/cckeneallydocs.github.io/docs/projects/fromsequences.md

 \
 To use this script, you can run a command line text editor like '[nano](https://www.nano-editor.org/)' by typing `nano` into bash (there are other CLI text editors, but this is one available on most linux distros + mac OS, and is easier to use).

+{: .note }
+This script was designed to find compressed fastq files by their extension `fastq.gz`.
+It then uses the `sed` command to pattern match the string `-16S_V3-V4_`, and remove it & the following characters (denoted by `.*`).
+This works well for my files (see figure above), but you can easily customise this by replacing the `-16S_V3-V4_` string with one that works for your own files.

 1. Paste the script into nano and exit CTRL+X.

 2. Nano will ask you if you want to save the file, press Y